achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 #####Variable type targetVariable

-States  that the annotation appears on the type of a local variable including resource variables.
+States  that the annotation appears on the type of a local variable or resource variable.
 This is a [block statement](#statements) with the following syntax:

     ::ebnf
     variable type target statement = 'targets', ['resource'], 'var', 'types', '{', {excluding bytecode range},'}' ;